| |

 an evangelical with Quaker sympathies.

-The Church had enjoyed 1,500 years during which it had had
+Church had enjoyed 1,500 years during which it had had the power

-the power to ban slavery but had failed to do so, or even to
+to ban slavery but had failed to do so, or even to have expressed

-have expressed any desire to do so. ( the Anglican Church's
+any desire to do so.
+(The Anglican Church's missionary organisation,

-them.
-Now that reform was in the air, the mainstream churches
+Once reform was in the air, the mainstream churches opposed

 Wilberforce) and attacked them for daring to question the plain